MBACP (Accred) Dip

 The last two years have brought so many unexpected challenges that still linger and whilst we start to see the light at the end of the tunnel, sometimes being in the tunnel still seems dark and unrelenting.
 Relationships are harder, your sleep is worse, you miss loved ones and you can feel the usual winter sadness far more acutely this time round.
 On top of all you’ve managed there may now be fears about what is to come.
 You may be worrying about financial concerns, family issues or dealing with your own anxiety and low moods day after day.

-2021 still doesn't need to be a write-off.
+2022 can be your year to change, to make lasting improvements for your life.
 You can find a time and space, either in person or via the phone or screen, to explore what’s going on for you and to find your own path forward; maybe feeling lighter and calmer for brighter days to come.

 Counselling is more than just talking, it’s more than just exploring your feelings.
 Counselling is about the relationship.
 A relationship which is built on a foundation of the right conditions, with the right person.
 That’s what is on offer, the right conditions and the right person; which will lead us to build a strong therapeutic foundation on which to build our work together- to build ideas and explore feelings in a secure, constructive way.